The fear of the Lord

 What I want to say with the above is that we cannot really say that we fear the Lord if we don’t do His will.
 It is in fact the same as with loving the Lord.
 As He said:

 We cannot say that we love the Lord if we don’t do what He says.
 Similarly, I believe we cannot say that we fear the Lord if we don’t do what we know it is His will.

 To conclude therefore this section, fear of the Lord means also obedience to the Lord.
 It means treasuring God and His will no matter what.
 It means in one phrase: holding God and His will to the highest esteem.

 We started this article showing the source of blessings the fear of the Lord is.
-Really it is difficult to find another subject in the Scripture that contains so many promises: long-liveness, prosperity, deliverance and many other promises accompany those that fear the Lord.
+Really it is difficult to find another subject in the Scripture that contains so many promises: long-liveness, prosperity, deliverance and many other promises accompany those who fear the Lord.

 We then tried to define the fear of the Lord making clear that this is neither a simple respect, like the respect equals show to each other, nor does this mean to be afraid of God or in terror of Him.
 In contrast the fear of the Lord is the very deep respect that is due to the Father, to GOD, to the LORD, to the CREATOR OF EVERYTHING.

 Finally we made clear that there is no fear of God without doing the will of God.
 In other words whoever fears the Lord does also His will and whoever does not fear Him, but want to satisfy his flesh, does not do it or he does it whenever he likes it, depending on the circumstances.